vitomurgida/NN_backpropagating_errors/README.md

 # Inputs
 In train.py:
 - epochs iterations for training
+- learning rate
 - number of training samples
 - range of values of training parameters
+- number of nodes per each layer

 In predict.py
 - beam geometry